The Soul's Malady and

 5. Christ is the BEST Physician.

-set forth the praise and honor of Jesus Christ, I shall show you wherein He
+That I may set forth the praise and honor of Jesus Christ, I shall

-excels other physicians; no physician is like Christ.
+show you wherein He excels other physicians; no physician is like Christ.

-He is the most skillful Physician.
+He is the most SKILLFUL

-disease too hard for Him.
-Psalm 103:3: "Who heals all your diseases."
-The
+Physician.
+There is no disease too hard for Him.
+Psalm 103:3:

-pool of Bethesda might be an emblem of Christ's blood (John 5:5).
-Whoever
+"Who heals all your diseases."
+The pool of Bethesda might be an emblem of

-first after the troubling of the water stepped in, was made whole of
+Christ's blood (John 5:5).
+Whoever first after the troubling of the water

-whatever disease he had.
-There are certain diseases that physicians cannot
+stepped in, was made whole of whatever disease he had.
+There are certain

-cure, such as a consumption in the lungs, some kinds of obstructions and
+diseases that physicians cannot cure, such as a consumption in the lungs,

-gangrenes.
-Some diseases are the reproach of physicians.
-But there is no
+some kinds of obstructions and gangrenes.
+Some diseases are the reproach of

-disease which can oppose Christ's skill.
-He can cure the gangrene of
+physicians.
+But there is no disease which can oppose Christ's skill.
+He can

-sin--even when it comes to the heart.
-He healed Mary Magdalene, an unchaste
+cure the gangrene of sin — even when it comes to the heart.
+He healed Mary

-literally, "I was bemercied!"
+I obtained mercy!" literally, "I was bemercied!"
 (1 Timothy 1:13).

 Christ heals head distempers and heart